 This project supports primary school English teachers in Thailand, enhancing their teaching skills and English proficiency.
-Through training, the project aims to uplift the knowledge and capabilities of these teachers, directly contributing to quality education at the primary level.
+The project aims to uplift the knowledge and capabilities of these teachers through training, directly contributing to quality education at the primary level.
 The initiative targets 100 primary school English teachers in both government and private schools.

-In summary, the Language Institute at Chulalongkorn University actively participates in the pursuit of SDG4 - Quality Education, Covering a wide spectrum of educational levels, from primary to secondary, and focus is on strengthening language teaching and learning.
-By advancing language education and adopting innovative practices, the Language Institute plays a vital role in ensuring quality education and fulfilling the objectives of SDG4.
-Through research, training, and seminars, they foster an inclusive and equitable learning environment, positively impacting both educators and students alike.
+In summary, the Language Institute at Chulalongkorn University actively participates in the pursuit of SDG 4 - Quality Education, covering a spectrum of educational levels, from primary to secondary, with a focus on strengthening language teaching and learning.
+By advancing language education and adopting innovative practices, the Language Institute plays a vital role in ensuring quality education and fulfilling the objectives of SDG 4.
+Through research, training, and seminars, these programs and practices foster an inclusive and equitable learning environment, positively impacting both educators and students alike.